krithivasan1/PaymentService/Readme.txt

 solution - Math.Random , it will generate random number between 1 and 10 , it will be equally distributed between these two.
 We can write a logic, if it is less than 7, We can route to Razor pay and If we are getting >7, we can route to the stripe
 Refer the payment gateway related libraries in to the pom.xml It should be along with the version
 In the configuration class if we have different keys, you have to define that in the app.properties.
 Else in the mvn install you will have the issue

+29.03.2024
+Steps

+Create PaymentController and write a request body to get the request

+Create Interface for PaymentService.
+	It should have the abstract method to receive the PaymentResponse Object, This is the one which is sent by Payment Gateway .

+Implement the Interface Payment Service and Create a Implementation class RazorPaymentServiceImpl for razor pay payment gateway with the qualifier as Razorpay

+Similiarly we have to implement for the StripePaymentGateway  with the qualifer as Stripe

+Refer the PaymentService Interface in the Payment Controller class

+Create RequestDTO.
+This is the object from client calling to the PaymentController. .
+In this case, We have written InitiatePaymentRequestDTO

+In the controller , write the request mapping method which takes the InitiatePaymentRequestDTO.
+Get the object and Call the service method .
+Return type should be PaymentResponse.

+Create configuration for RazorPay which takes the key and secrete .
+This is needed for connecting to the razor pay service

+We need to create another controller where razor pay will hit the payment service which is the call back URL

+In the controller inject the implementation of the Payment Service ( Razor and Stripe ) through the constructor injection

+In the controller , write a logic to choose the payment gateway depending on the Option.
+It should be either stripe or Razorpay.
+Accordingly the service will be called.

+Create the strategy class for choosing the payment Gateway